nadamamdouh235/Autonomous_Wheelchair_ROS_based_on_ubuntu/README.md

 sudo apt update
 ```

-<p>Now pick how much of ROS you would like to install.
+<p>Now pick what version of ROS you would like to install.
 <p> 3.1Desktop-Full Install: (Recommended): Everything in Desktop plus 2D/3D simulators and 2D/3D perception packages

 ```console